lldap/lldap/example_configs/thelounge.md

     },
 ```

 `rootDN` is similar to bind DN in other applications.
-It is used in combination with `rootPassword` to query lldap. `ldap-editor` user in `lldap` is a member of `lldap_password_manager` and `lldap_strict_readonly` groups.
-This gives `ldap-editor` user permission to query `lldap` and the permission to change passwords.
+It is used in combination with `rootPassword` to query lldap. `ldap-viewer` user in `lldap` is a member of the group `lldap_strict_readonly` group.
+This gives `ldap-viewer` user permission to query `lldap`.

 With the `filter`, You can limit The Lounge access to users who are a member of the group `thelounge`.